The best portable radio: top 10 to take on the move

 The battery power lasts for several hours, enough to get you through the day.
 Additionally, you get a resilient handle for carrying your radio too.

-Despite a great look and a few handy features, like an Aux-input for your MP3 player, the Studebaker is affordably priced at around $25.
+Despite a great look and a few handy features, like an Aux-input for your MP3 player, the Studebaker is affordably priced.

 Aux input to plug your MP3 player in